siraben/zkeme80/docs/ui-demos.md

 their recorded order and timing.
 No UI elements or text are composited onto the emulator output.

+The home screen keeps the original zkeme80 wordmark and four-tile logo on the left.
+A separate five-row launcher panel on the right scrolls through seven entries, with an inverse selection, position counter, and scrollbar.
+The logo stays visible while the launcher scrolls.

 ![Workbench desktop](workbench-cover.png)

 ## Objects and the Forth workspace